frejanordsiek/hdf5storage/README.rst

 Running Tests
 -------------

-For testing, the package nose (>= 1.0) is additionally required.
-There are some tests that require Matlab and scipy to be installed and be in the executable path.
+For testing, the package `pytest <https://pypi.org/project/pytest>`_ (>= 5.0) is additionally required.
+There are some tests that require Matlab and scipy to be installed and be in the executable path respectively.
 In addition, there are some tests that require `Julia <http://julialang.org/>`_ with the
 `MAT <https://github.com/simonster/MAT.jl>`_ package.
 Not having them means that those tests cannot be run (they will be skipped) but all